Mortumm/mortumm.github.io/about.md

 ## CV

-Past work and projects with their respective descriptions in short.
+Past work and projects with their respective and brief descriptions.

 ### Work

 - **Public Library**

   Service and security management: Managing a small team, system administrator, helpdesk enthusiast, problem and conflict solver.
-A very, and I mean very versatile and sometimes challenging though rewarding environment.
+A very, and I mean very versatile and sometimes challenging though rewarding work environment.

 - **Security**